Atlanta: Tourism

 Atlanta contains several outdoor attractions.
 The Atlanta Botanical Garden, adjacent to Piedmont Park, is home to the 600 ft Kendeda Canopy Walk, a skywalk that allows visitors to tour one of the city's last remaining urban forests from 40 ft above the ground.
 The Canopy Walk is the only canopy-level pathway of its kind in the United States.
 Zoo Atlanta, in Grant Park, accommodates over 1,300 animals representing more than 220 species.
 Home to the nation's largest collections of gorillas and orangutans, the zoo is one of only four zoos in the U.S. to house giant pandas.
 Festivals showcasing arts and crafts, film, and music, including the Atlanta Dogwood Festival, the Atlanta Film Festival, and Music Midtown, respectively, are also popular with tourists.

 Tourists are drawn to the city's culinary scene, which comprises a mix of urban establishments garnering national attention, ethnic restaurants serving cuisine from every corner of the world, and traditional eateries specializing in Southern dining.
 Since the turn of the 21st century, Atlanta has emerged as a sophisticated restaurant town.
 Many restaurants opened in the city's gentrifying neighborhoods have received praise at the national level, including Bocado, Bacchanalia, and Miller Union in West Midtown, Empire State South in Midtown, and Two Urban Licks and Rathbun's on the east side.
 In 2011, The New York Times characterized Empire State South and Miller Union as reflecting "a new kind of sophisticated Southern sensibility centered on the farm but experienced in the city".
 Visitors seeking to sample international Atlanta are directed to Buford Highway, the city's international corridor, and suburban Gwinnett County.
 There, the nearly-million immigrants that make Atlanta home have established various authentic ethnic restaurants representing virtually every nationality on the globe.
 For traditional Southern fare, one of the city's most famous establishments is The Varsity, a long-lived fast food chain and the world's largest drive-in restaurant.
 Mary Mac's Tea Room and Paschal's are more formal destinations for Southern food.

 Cuisine

-Atlanta is best known for its barbecue, hamburgers, Southern fried chicken, and lemon pepper chicken wings.
-Buford Highway is home to many ethnic cuisines such as Mexican and Asian foods.
+Atlanta is best known for its barbecue, hamburgers, Southern fried chicken, and lemon pepper wings.
+Buford Highway (immediately northeast of Atlanta) is home to many authentic ethnic cuisines such as Mexican and Asian foods.
+Atlanta's culinary landscape is highlighted by its inclusion in the prestigious Michelin Guide, featuring several restaurants recognized for their exceptional cuisine and premier dining destination in the Southeast.
+Atlanta's rapidly expanding food scene is marked by a notable diversity, particularly with the increasing variety and number of Indian restaurants across the city and its metropolitan area, including Chai Pani, a Michelin Guide restaurant.